Skilled Trade Sectors

 The trades listed under each of these sectors are further divided into Voluntary and Compulsory trades:

-• Voluntary Trade: This consists of all trades that are not labelled “compulsory”.
-Certification is sometimes offered and desirable in some voluntary trades.
+- Voluntary (also known as non-compulsory) Trade: This consists of all trades that are not labelled “compulsory”.
+These trades do not require a certification to legally work, but employers may prefer someone with a C of Q in these trades.
 However, it is not considered a requirement for employment

-• Compulsory Trade: These trades require certification before being able to work in Ontario.
+- Compulsory Trade: If you want to practice in a compulsory trade, you must be either registered as an apprentice, or hold a Provisional Certificate of Qualification or Certification of Qualification to legally work in these trades.
 There are currently 23 skilled trades that are considered “compulsory” in Ontario.
-Click here to see if your trade of interest is compulsory
+Click here to see if your trade of interest is compulsory.

 There are two main pathways to get certification: